 Chrome and Nickel finishes will typically keep their appearance looking the same for long.
 Raw finishes will rust over long periods of time but can lead to a better spin.
 Darker finishes look sleek when first purchased but often lose their shine as time passes.

-There are many options for choosing the best wedge for your game.
-However, if you have a high handicap, we do suggest the Cleveland Golf Men’s Smart Sole 3 Wedge S.
+There are many options for choosing the best wedges for high handicappers for your game.
+However, if you have a high handicap, we suggest the Cleveland Golf Men’s Smart Sole 3 Wedge S.

-If it is out of your price range, and you need something a bit more affordable, you can always go with our budge choice which is the Cleveland Golf Men’s 588 RTX 2.0 Muscle Back.
+If it is out of your price range and you need something a bit more affordable, you can always choose our budge choice, which is the Cleveland Golf Men’s 588 RTX 2.0 Muscle Back.